Theaters issuing warning to fans heading to see Wicked

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The debate over movie theater etiquette has reignited as the highly-anticipated Wicked movie hits theaters in just a few days.
+The debate over movie theater etiquette reignited as the highly-anticipated Wicked movie officially hit theaters on Friday (November 22).

 With eager fans buying up tickets to see John Chu’s new film adaption of the beloved Broadway musical, starring Ariana Grande as “Glinda” and Cynthia Erivo as “Elphaba,” theaters are reminding everyone of an important ground rule.